ibromurph/rpsls-game/README.md

 <li>I want to make sure the user learns the rule of the game quickly.</li>
 </ol>
 <h2>User Stories</h2>
-<p>Create an interactive quiz that displays all data in a clear and easy-to-read way.
-Provide consistent styling across all pages using a mobile-first approach and ensure that the application runs flawlessly across all devices.
-Create code that allows for ease when implementing future updates and features.</p>
+<p>Create an interactive, fun game that is easy to pick and play.
+The aim is provide consistent styling across all pages ensuring that the application runs flawlessly across all major devices.
+The code should be intuitive read and allow for updates to be made easily, for those wishing to implement improved features in future.</p>
 <h2>Strategy</h2>
 <p>TBC</p>
 <h2>Scope</h2>